rstor1/anytune/README.md

 ## Features

-Converts and downloads any audio on YouTube, Play, Stop, Skip Forward and Back, Shuffle Play, Animated song title, Delete song from queue and storage, Continuous background playback, Car play.
+Converts and downloads any audio on YouTube.
+Includes the functions: Play, Stop, Skip Forward and Back, Shuffle Play, Animated song title, Delete song from queue and storage, Continuous background playback, Car play.

 ## How to use